Children and young people

 - having a long-term physical illness

-- experiencing the death of someone close to them
+- the death of someone close to them

-- acting as a carer for a relative, taking on adult responsibilities
+- caring for a relative, taking on adult responsibilities

 What mental health problems commonly occur in children?

-- Depression affects more children and young people today than in the last few decades, but it is still more common in adults.
+- Depression affects more children and young people today than in the last few decades.
 Teenagers are more likely to experience depression than young children.

 - Self-harm is a very common problem among young people.
-Some people find it helps them manage intense emotional pain if they harm themselves, through cutting or burning, for example.
-They may not wish to take their own life.
+Some people who experience intense emotional pain may try to deal with it by hurting themselves.

 - Generalised anxiety disorder (GAD) can cause young people to become extremely worried.
 Very young children or children starting or moving school may have separation anxiety.

-- Post-traumatic stress disorder (PTSD) can follow physical or sexual abuse, witnessing something extremely frightening of traumatising, being the victim of violence or severe bullying or surviving a disaster.
+- Post-traumatic stress disorder (PTSD) can follow physical or sexual abuse, witnessing something extremely frightening or traumatising, being the victim of violence or severe bullying or surviving a disaster.

-- Children who are consistently overactive ('hyperactive'), behave impulsively and have difficulty paying attention may have attention deficit hyperactivity disorder (ADHD).
-Many more boys than girls are affected, but the cause of ADHD aren't fully understood.
+- Children who are consistently overactive, impulsive and have difficulty paying attention may have attention deficit hyperactivity disorder (ADHD).

 - Eating disorders usually start in the teenage years and are more common in girls than boys.
 The number of young people who develop an eating disorder is small, but eating disorders such as anorexia nervosa and bulimia nervosa can have serious consequences for their physical health and development.